Historic cemeteries in San Saba, Texas

 San Saba County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of San Saba County, Texas.
+This timeline provides a concise overview of the key events in the history of San Saba County, Texas.

 - 1856 - San Saba County was officially established by the Texas legislature.